G1ll0u/Millenaire-fixes/README.md

 **Medium priority**
 * Custom goals that makes villagers and children even more alive
   * make children play at specific places (with a new custom building name playground)
-  *

 **Lower priority/unsure :**
-* Eventually fix some default Millénaire buildings to make them better integrate to the terrain when generating
+* polish generated buildings
   * Replace dirt with a better looking block for some norman townhalls

-**Normans will have the priority, first them.**

 ## Knowledge requirements
 * Know how Millénaire works